This post was updated on February 17th, 2023

 8. Skip Metformin & Birth Control

-When seeking fertility treatment, it’s just as important to know what not to do, as it is to know which treatments are best.
+When seeking fertility treatment, it’s as important to know what not to do as it is to know which treatments are best.
 Metformin is a great example of this.

-Metformin is still commonly used for infertility in women with PCOS, yet, it’s not an effective treatment.
-Older studies that show metformin improves menstrual frequency, ovulation, and clinical pregnancy rates.
+Metformin is still used for infertility in women with polycystic ovary syndrom.
+Yet, it’s one of the least effective fertility drugs.
+Older studies show that metformin improves menstrual frequency, ovulation, and clinical pregnancy rates.
 But more recent reviews of the evidence are less supportive of this approach.

-A 2019 Cochrane database systematic review, challenged the idea that metformin increases live-birth rates.
-The strength of the effect was found to be small and the quality of the evidence was low.
+A 2019 systematic review challenged the idea that metformin increases live-birth rates.
+The strength of the effect was found to be small, and the quality of the evidence was low.
 Gastrointestinal side effects from this medication are significant though [41].

 There are simply better alternatives to metformin for fertility.